proteinomics/proteinomics-old/content/credits/index.md

 proteinomics.org could not have been built without the well-documented work of these individuals:

-* [Yihui Xie](https://yihui.org/en/), [Amber Thomas](https://amber.rbind.io/), and [Alison Presmanes Hill](https://www.apreshill.com/) - superheros of data visualization and visual storytelling.
+* [Yihui Xie](https://yihui.org/en/), [Amber Thomas](https://amber.rbind.io/), and [Alison Presmanes Hill](https://www.apreshill.com/) - heros of data visualization and visual storytelling.
 They are also the authors of the documentation for [blogdown](https://github.com/rstudio/blogdown), the R package used to build proteinomics.org.

 * [Joshua Kunst](https://jkunst.com/) - developer and maintainer of the [highcharter](https://jkunst.com/highcharter/index.html) package for R, and author of many well-documented example cases, without which proteinomics.org would be at a significant loss.